ttgc/TtgcBot/README.md

 Alias : `levelup`
 - `/(character|char) kill <charkey>` (MJ only and JDR channel only) <br/>
 Kill definitively a character, this will unlink it from its owner and the character wont be playable anymore
+- `/(character|char) export <charkey> [language]` (MJ only and JDR channel only) <br/>
+Export a character to PDF format using LaTeX technology, and send the generated file through discord.
+By default, the generated PDF is in french, use `EN` value for `language` to output in english your character.
+- `/(character|char) xp <charkey> <amount> [allowlevelup]` (MJ only and JDR channel only) <br/>
+Give XP to a character.
+XP is printed on exported PDF from the character, but it can also be used by the level system. if allowlevelup is true, then every 100 XP, the character will automatically earn one level.
+It is highly recomended to use all the time the same value for allowlevelup parameter to avoid xp to level conversion errors. <br/>
+Alias : `exp`

 #### Global commands
 - `/global damage <amount>` (MJ only and JDR channel only) <br/>